qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 * |checkbox| :guilabel:`Open snapping options in a dock window (QGIS restart required)`
 * Define :guilabel:`Default snap mode` |selectstring| ('To vertex', 'To segment', 'To vertex and segment', 'Off')
-* Define :guilabel:`Default snapping tolerance` in map units or pixel
+* Define :guilabel:`Default snapping tolerance` in map units or pixels
 * Define the :guilabel:`Search radius for vertex edits` in map units or pixels